-B. A grievance is an action that is judged by a faculty member (or group of faculty members) to affect directly and adversely the faculty member's academic freedom, professional standing, or economic position.
+A grievance is a complaint about an action that is judged by a faculty member (or group of faculty members) to affect directly and adversely the faculty member's academic freedom, professional standing, or economic position.
+This grievance procedure does not apply to a complaint about conduct subject to the Professional Conduct Policy and Prohibition Against Harassment.